Foundations for a theory of emergent quantum mechanics and emergent classical gravity: General theory of fundamental dynamical systems

-where $\vec{F}$ is the external mechanical action on the sub-quantum molecule caused by the rest of the system.
-It is defined by the quotient $\vec{F}:=\frac{\delta\,\mathcal{W}}{\delta \,\vec{L}}$, the symbol $\delta\,\vec{L}$ representing the infinitesimal displacement of the sub-quantum molecule caused by the rest of the system in the instantaneous coordinate system associated to the sub-quantum molecule at the instant just before the sub-quantum molecule suffers the interaction, $a$ is the value of the acceleration in the direction of the total exterior effort is done and the parameter $m$ is the inertial mass of the sub-quantum molecule $\mathcal{S}$.
-By hypothesis A.4, it holds that $\delta\,L=\,L_{min}$.
-Hence we have that $\delta\,\mathcal{W}= L_{min}\, m \,a$.
-For an infinitesimal work, the change in speed is much smaller than the speed of light, since an infinitesimal work is very small in magnitude by definition.
-Therefore we can use a low speed Newtonian approximation and trust Newtonian mechanics of point particles.
-Then in a instantaneous coordinate systems with the sub-quantum particle, one has the expression
+$\delta\,\vec{L}$ is the infinitesimal displacement of the sub-quantum molecule caused by the rest of the system in the instantaneous coordinate system associated with the sub-quantum molecule at the instant just before the sub-quantum molecule suffers the interaction; $a$ is the value of the acceleration in the direction of the total exterior effort is done and the parameter $m$ is the inertial mass of the sub-quantum molecule $\mathcal{S}$; $\gamma$ is the relativistic factor.
+By the Assumption A.4, it holds that $\delta\,L=\,L_{min}$.
+Hence we have that

-Since according to assumption A.6 there is a maximal domain $\mathcal{U}$ that determines the effect on dynamics of $\mathcal{S}$, we have that $ \delta {m}\leq \, C\,m$, with $C$ a constant of dimension $1$ that depends on the size of $\mathcal{U}$.
-One can imagine $\mathcal{U}$ as a lattice surrounding the sub-quantum molecule.
-Hence $C$ is a measure of the size of $\mathcal{U}$ respect to the size of the sub-quantum molecule.